paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-082-solid-waste-disposal.md

   (A) *Process* — Subject to subparagraphs (B) and (C), in the case of a State with which the Administrator has entered into a cooperative agreement under [section 6991b(h)(7)(A) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section6991b/h/7/A&num=0&edition=prelim), the Administrator shall distribute funds from the Trust Fund to the State using an allocation process developed by the Administrator.

-  (B) *Diversion of State funds* — The Administrator shall not distribute funds under subparagraph (A)(iii) of subsection (f)(1) of this section to any State that has diverted funds from a State fund or State assurance program for purposes other than those related to the regulation of underground storage tanks covered by this subchapter, with the exception of those transfers that had been completed earlier than August 8, 2005.
+  (B) *Diversion of State funds* — The Administrator shall not distribute funds under subparagraph (A)(iii) of subsection (f)(1) to any State that has diverted funds from a State fund or State assurance program for purposes other than those related to the regulation of underground storage tanks covered by this subchapter, with the exception of those transfers that had been completed earlier than August 8, 2005.

   (C) *Revisions to process* — The Administrator may revise the allocation process referred to in subparagraph (A) after—